-DUE: Friday, June17, 11:59 pm, Eastern (submit to Canvas).
+DUE: Saturday, February 18, 11:59 pm, Eastern (submit to Canvas).

-Typically, gospel presentations define salvation as Jesus' promise of forgiveness for our sins and heaven-when-we-die.
-However, according to Milne, salvation includes, but is more than, justification (God's declaration that we stand in a right relationship with him because Jesus' personal righteousness has paid our debts); rather, salvation consists in union with Christ in the Spirit (Know the Truth, p.
+Many gospel presentations define salvation as God's promise of forgiveness because Jesus died for our sins and heaven-when-we-die.
+However, according to Milne, salvation includes, but is more than simply justification (God's declaration that we now stand in a restored relationship with him because Jesus's personal righteousness has paid our debts); rather, salvation consists in union with Christ in the Spirit (Know the Truth, p.
 251).
 This union with Christ is established at the beginning of the Christian life (accompanied by election, effective calling, regeneration and the gift of the Holy Spirit, justification, and adoption)-and it continues in sanctification, in which God intends us to grow in personal holiness, becoming morally transformed into Christlikeness in character and life.